 Liver Tumor Ablation

 One approach is tumor ablation, which is ideal for small tumors.
-At DHI, liver tumor ablation is done as a minimally invasive procedure through one very small incision in the belly button.
+At the Digestive Institute Tampa, liver tumor ablation is done as a minimally invasive procedure through one very small incision in the belly button.
 A needle that creates heat through a high frequency is placed near the tumor.
 This heat destroys, or ablates, the cancer cells.
 Studies have shown that for small tumors, ablation is about 85 percent effective in preventing cancer from coming back.

 Patients with larger liver tumors who cannot have surgical treatment may benefit from a transarterial approach.
 The liver specialists at DHI collaborate with AdventHealth Tampa’s interventional radiologists to offer these types of minimally invasive treatments.
 Transarterial treatment of liver tumors involves a thin, flexible tube called a catheter inserted through an artery in the inner thigh and fed up to the liver.
 Then, small beads laced either with chemotherapy or radiation are injected through the catheter and into the tumor.
 These beads shrink the tumor and reduce the chance that it will come back.

 About 50 percent of patients diagnosed with colon or rectal cancers will have their cancer spread to the liver.
 It is common to discover cancer in the liver at the same time colorectal cancer is diagnosed.
 Many other cancers often spread, or metastasize, to the liver as well.
 For patients with other cancers that have metastasized to the liver, there are treatment options that can often cure the condition.